monyhar/monyhar/monyhar/docs/ios/infra.md

 Bots are slaves attached to a buildbot master (or "waterfall").
-A buildbot master is a server which polls for commits to a repository and triggers workers to compile and test new commits whenever they are detected. [chromium.mac] is the main waterfall for Mac desktop and iOS. [tryserver.chromium.mac] serves as the try server for Mac desktop and iOS.
+A buildbot master is a server which polls for commits to a repository and triggers workers to compile and test new commits whenever they are detected. [monyhar.mac] is the main waterfall for Mac desktop and iOS. [tryserver.monyhar.mac] serves as the try server for Mac desktop and iOS.

 The bots know how to check out a given revision of Chromium, compile, and test.